bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.16 =
+We fixed the bug with checking captcha when deleted 'recaptcha_widget_div'.
+We fixed the bug with using deprecated jQuery methods (thanks to Junio Vitorino, github.com/juniovitorino).
+The Arabic language file is added.
+The German language file is added.
+The Hindi language file is added.
+We updated all functionality for wordpress 4.2.2.

 = V1.15 =
 We fixed the bug with captcha check for users from the list of exceptions.